India’s cautious states open up even as virus cases rise

 The first phase of the easing of the lockdown, called Unlock 1, will restrict curbs to containment zones — areas that have been isolated due to coronavirus outbreaks.
 It gives states more power to decide and strategize lockdown implementations locally.

-More than 60% of the country’s virus fatalities have been reported in only two states — Maharashtra and Gujarat.
-The new cases are also largely concentrated in six Indian states, including New Delhi, the capital.
+More than 60% of the country’s virus fatalities have been reported in only two states — Maharashtra and neighboring Gujarat.
+The new cases are largely concentrated in six states, including New Delhi.

+Critics fear that the lockdown, which started over two months ago, is being eased too soon.
 There are concerns that the virus may be spreading through India’s villages as millions of jobless migrant workers return home from big cities.

 Experts warn that the pandemic has yet to peak in India, and many states have begun to identify more high-risk zones where coronavirus lockdowns will continue until June 30.
 But restaurants, malls and religious venues are permitted to reopen elsewhere on June 8.